kyma-project/kyma/docs/api-gateway-v2/02-01-api-gateway.md

 ### Accessing secured resources with a JWT token

-The developer sends a request to access a secured resource with JWT token.
+The developer sends a request to access a secured resource with a JWT token.
 The request is proxied by the Oathkeeper proxy.
 The proxy identifies the token as a JWT token and fetches the public keys required for token validation from the registered Dex instance.
 Oathkeeper uses these keys to validate the token.
 If the validation is successful, Oathkeeper checks the token against the Access Rules that exist for the resource and authorizes the request.
 Upon successful authorization, the request is forwarded to the resource.

 ### Accessing unsecured resources without a token